bersling/mpc-control/README.md

 # mpc-control

-An interactive controller for MPC.
+An interactive controller for MPC (music player daemon).

 ## Installation